maxpiva/CloudFileSystem/README.md

 Developers wanted for unit testing, and insert your cloudprovider plugin here  ->...<-

-Usage and examples comming when this become stable...
+Usage and examples coming when this become stable...

 Current State: